-The Federal Reserve Archival System for Economic Research (FRASER®) started in 2004 as a data preservation and accessibility project of the Federal Reserve Bank of St. Louis.
-FRASER’s mission is to safeguard and provide easy access to the nation’s economic historyparticularly the history of the Federal Reserve System—through digitization of documents related to the U.S. financial system.
+The Federal Reserve Archival System for Economic Research (FRASER) started in 2004 as a data preservation and accessibility project of the Federal Reserve Bank of St. Louis.
+FRASER’s mission is to safeguard and provide easy access to economic history—particularly the history of the Federal Reserve System.

 Providing economic information and data to the public is an important mission for the St. Louis Fed.
-We continue that proud tradition, started by former St. Louis Fed Research Director Homer Jones in 1958, by offering digital access to historic policy documents and data to scholars, economists, analysts, students, and interested observers of the U.S. economy.
+We continue that proud tradition, started by former St. Louis Fed Research Director Homer Jones in 1958, by offering digital access to historical policy documents and data to scholars, economists, analysts, students, and interested observers of the U.S. economy.
 As part of this mission, FRASER staff occasionally add digital material to FRASER from other sources such as the Internet Archive and the American Memory program of the Library of Congress to provide further context for materials digitized for FRASER.

 FRASER can be used in conjunction with other Federal Reserve resources, including FRED, ALFRED, the Federal Reserve System History Web Gateway, and curriculum materials developed by the Fed’s economic education staff.
 Additionally, where appropriate, we add links to FRASER resources from relevant Wikipedia pages to connect the public to our free economic history materials.

 FRASER is both a digital library of economic history and a repository of the institutional history of the Federal Reserve System.
 As such, FRASER preserves and provides access to economic and banking data and policy documents.
 Refer to this list of highlighted content.

 FRASER staff strive to digitize complete collections of documents.
 Our Needs List identifies the specific documents we need to complete these series already on FRASER, as well as series we have not yet digitized.